Lars Mytting

 Lars Mytting (born 1 March 1968) is a Norwegian writer.

+He achieved international success with the non-fiction book Hel ved (2011).
+His awards include the Norwegian Booksellers' Prize and the Dobloug Prize.

 Career

-Born in Fåvang, Mytting made his literary debut in 2006 with the novel Hestekrefter, where focus partly is on cars.
+Born in Fåvang on 1 March 1968, Mytting made his literary debut in 2006 with the novel Hestekrefter, where focus partly is on cars.
 His next novel, Vårofferet from 2010, centers around life as a soldier and military equipment.
 His non-fiction book Hel ved from 2011 was his breakthrough internationally.
 He has further issued the historical novels Søsterklokkene (2018) and Hekneveven (2020).